Soviet9773Red/shelly-elpris-dk-no/README.md

 An optional addon script can be loaded **after** the main script.
 It uses temperature data from a Shelly H&T sensor to dynamically adjust the number of cheapest hours.

-Addon documentation and examples are located in the `addons/` directory.
+Addon documentation and examples are located in the SE [`addons/`](https://github.com/Soviet9773Red/shelly-elprisSE/tree/main/addons) directory.

 ---